 Thornton staff will respond to water, sanitary sewer, and storm line locate requests for lines in the right-of-way made through Colorado 811.
 City staff does not do locates on private property.

 Contact Colorado 811 to schedule a utility locate: Dial 811 or 1-800-922-1987

 Infrastructure Geographic Information Systems (GIS)

 GIS combines layers of information about a place to give you a better understanding of that place.
 What layers of information you combine depends on your purpose—finding the best location for a new store, analyzing environmental damage, viewing similar crimes in a city to detect a pattern, and so on.

-The City of Thornton uses GIS to map and maintain information on infrastructure (water, sewer, and storm lines, etc.) and parcel information (parcel lines, zoning, land use, etc.).
+Thornton uses GIS to map and maintain information on infrastructure (water, sewer, and storm lines, etc.) and parcel information (parcel lines, zoning, land use, etc.).
 The GIS is used to produce data and maps for meetings, presentations, mailings, and other staff needs.
 If you are interested in obtaining a GIS map or data please refer to our pricing guide.

-The Survey Section provides surveying services and technical information to the CIP (Capital Improvement Program) Section, other City departments, citizens, and consultants.
+The Survey Section provides surveying services and technical information to the CIP (Capital Improvement Program) Section, other Thornton departments, citizens, and consultants.
 Those services include computer drafting, topographic surveys, legal descriptions, and plat reviews.

 Survey Control for City of Thornton Projects

 The vertical datum must be based upon the North American Vertical Datum 1988 (NAVD 88).
-You may use the City of Thornton Benchmarks, which are downloadable below, Benchmarks from NGS and the Adams County Control points.
+You may use the Thornton Benchmarks, which are downloadable below, Benchmarks from NGS and the Adams County Control points.

 Benchmark descriptions are now available in a downloadable pdf format which requires Adobe Reader.